padmaja-kulkarni/vine_tomato_grasping/flex_grasp/README.md

 6. You have succesfully initialized the controls, and the virtual robot is ready to go.

 ### Calibrate
 First we need to calibrate the robot, this will generate a yaml file, which is stored and can be reused.
-Simpy press `calibrate` in the GUI.
-The manipulator should move to several poses successivly.
-It should print someting as followes in the terminal:
+Simply press `calibrate` in the GUI.
+The manipulator should move to several poses successively.
+It should print something as follows in the terminal:

 ```
 [INFO] [1606135222.288133, 1573.747000]: State machine transitioning 'Idle':'calibrate'-->'CalibrateRobot'